ai/size-limit/README.md

 * **config**: a path to custom webpack config.
 * **ignore**: an array of files and dependencies to ignore from project size.

-If you use Size Limit to track the size of CSS files only, you should set `webpack: false`.
-Otherwise, you will get wrong numbers, because webpack inserts `style-loader` runtime into the bundle and this loader adds ≈2 KB to the calculated size.
+If you use Size Limit to track the size of CSS files only set `webpack: false`.
+Otherwise, you will get wrong numbers, because webpack inserts `style-loader` runtime (≈2 KB) into the bundle.

 ## API